Jeannette Sorrell: Founding of Apollo's Fire

 In 1991, Sorrell returned to the U.S. and was immediately invited to interview for the position of Assistant Conductor with The Cleveland Orchestra.
-She had not applied for the post but had been recommended by Affiliate Artists, whose agent had seen her conducting at Aspen and Tanglewood.
-In various interviews, Sorrell has recounted her meeting with Cleveland Orchestra Music Director Christoph von Dohnanyi, who told her that there was no point in trying to find time in the orchestra's schedule for an audition because the audience in Cleveland would never accept a woman as a conductor.
+She had not applied for the job, but was recruited as a candidate based on her conducting work at Aspen and Tanglewood.
+In various media interviews, Sorrell has recounted her meeting with Cleveland Orchestra Music Director Christoph von Dohnanyi, who told her that he could not give her an audition because the audience in Cleveland would never accept a woman as a conductor.
 Sorrell replied that she had actually not sought this post and she really wanted to work with period instruments.
 Following this interview, the orchestra's artistic administrator Roger Wright offered to help Sorrell launch a period-instrument orchestra in Cleveland.
 Sorrell was 26.

-With Wright's assistance, she received start-up funding from The Cleveland Foundation.
-The ensemble made its debut in June 1992 under the name of Apollo's Fire - The Cleveland Baroque Orchestra.
+The ensemble made its debut in 1992 under the name of Apollo's Fire - The Cleveland Baroque Orchestra.
 The debut concerts were sold out.
 Apollo's Fire began receiving touring invitations within a few months.
-Since then, Sorrell has led Apollo's Fire as Music Director and has developed a national and international reputation for creative programming.
+Since then, Sorrell has led Apollo's Fire as Artistic Director and has developed an international reputation for creative programming.

 Career

 Apollo's Fire

 Sorrell's focus with Apollo's Fire has been the 18th-century ideal of Affekt, in which the performers use rhetoric and dramatic inflection to move the emotional moods of the listeners.
-She has been credited with "forging a vibrant and life-affirming approach to the re-making of early music".
-Eight of her CD recordings have become bestsellers on the Billboard classical chart in the U.S. In addition, she has led Apollo's Fire on tour at Carnegie Hall, the BBC Proms, London's Wigmore Hall, the Royal Theare (Teatro Real) of Madrid, the Grand Opera House of Bordeaux, the Boston Early Music Festival and the Aspen Music Festival and extensive North American tours of the Brandenburg Concertos and the Monteverdi Vespers.
+She has been credited with "forging a vibrant and life-affirming approach to the re-making of early music" (BBC Magazine).
+Twelve of her CD recordings have become bestsellers on the Billboard classical chart.
+In addition, she has led Apollo's Fire on tour at Carnegie Hall, the BBC Proms, London's Wigmore Hall, the Royal Theatre (Teatro Real) of Madrid, the Heidelberg Spring Festival, St Martin-in-the-Fields, the Grand Opera House of Bordeaux, the Aspen, Tanglewood, and Ravinia Festivals, the Boston Early Music Festival and extensive North American tours of the Brandenburg Concertos and the Monteverdi Vespers.
 In Cleveland, Sorrell's concerts with Apollo's Fire are admired for consistently drawing one of the largest audiences in the country for period-instrument music.
+Since 2021, Apollo's Fire is also in residence in Chicago.

-In 1999 Sorrell established a folk wing of Apollo's Fire, consisting of hand-picked artists who are steeped in traditional British Isles and early American folk music as well as historical performance.
+In 1999 Sorrell launched the multicultural folk wing of Apollo's Fire, consisting of hand-picked artists who are steeped in world music traditions as well as historical performance.